Toxic epidermal necrolysis in Child

 - Purpura fulminans / disseminated intravascular coagulation (DIC) – Can present with sudden superficial desquamation that may be easily misdiagnosed as SJS/TEN.
 Look for dusky macules or retiform purpura underlying denuded skin.
 Areas of retiform purpura and necrosis of the digits or face suggest this diagnosis.

-- Toxic shock syndrome and toxic-shock-like syndrome – Fever > 38.9°C (102ºF), hypotension, diffuse sunburn-like erythroderma (commonly affects palms and soles), and involvement of at least 3 organ systems.
+- Toxic shock syndrome and toxic-shock-like syndrome – Fever higher than 38.9°C (102ºF), hypotension, diffuse sunburn-like erythroderma (commonly affects palms and soles), and involvement of at least 3 organ systems.
 Ocular hyperemia and oral mucosal redness may be features.
 Delayed desquamation of the hands occurs (development of desquamation may be delayed).
 Severe cases have noted bullae.

 - Acute graft-versus-host disease – Clinically and histopathologically indistinguishable from TEN.